 MERLIC goes beyond mere imaging and facilitates access to all elements of the machine vision peripherals as well as a seamless PLC connection.
-Thus, it can easily be integrated in the hierarchy of production, for example, via Hilscher cifX cards.
-The software supports the entire process of developing an application, from acquiring and processing images to the programmable control (PLC) of the machine.
+Thus, it can easily be integrated in the hierarchy of production, for example, via Hilscher cifX cards, digital I/O cards, or cameras that support GenICam digital I/O control.
+The software supports the entire process of developing an application, from acquiring and processing images to the programmable logic control (PLC) of the machine.

 As a stand-alone software package, MERLIC is able to communicate with common industrial protocols, such as EtherCAT, PROFINET, and many others, via Hilscher PC cards.
+Communication to the PLC is also possible by digital I/O using Advantech, NIDAQmx, and Contec cards or for cameras, which support GenICam dig.
+I/O control.
 This makes it possible to seamlessly integrate machine vision systems running MERLIC with a PLC.

 Thanks to all this, MERLIC enables scenarios of the Industrial Internet of Things (IIoT) as well as agile production flows, which increase production efficiency, e.g., by predictive maintenance.

 Get more information about process integration with MERLIC in this video.

 MERLIC supports all USB3 Vision and GigE Vision compliant cameras as well as image acquisition hardware supporting the GenICam GenTL standard.

 Digital interfaces of cameras are supported through GenICam digital I/O control.